Basic Law: Israel as the Nation-State of the Jewish People

-Basic Law: Israel as the Nation-State of the Jewish People (חוֹק יְסוֹד: יִשְׂרָאֵל—מְדִינַת הַלְּאוֹם שֶׁל הָעַם הַיְּהוּדִי), informally known as the Nation-State Bill (חוֹק הַלְּאוֹם) or the Nationality Bill, is an Israeli Basic Law which specifies the nature of the State of Israel as the nation-state of the Jewish people.
-The law was passed by the Knesset—with 62 in favour, 55 against, and two abstentions—on 19 July 2018 (7 Av 5778), and is largely symbolic and declarative in nature.
-However, it was met with sharp criticism internationally, including from several prominent Jewish American organizations, and has been branded as racist and undemocratic by some critics.
+Basic Law: Israel as the Nation-State of the Jewish People (חוֹק יְסוֹד: יִשְׂרָאֵל—מְדִינַת הַלְּאוֹם שֶׁל הָעַם הַיְּהוּדִי), informally known as the Nation-State Bill (חוֹק הַלְּאוֹם) or the Nationality Bill, is an Israeli Basic Law that specifies the country's significance to the Jewish people.
+It was passed by the Knesset—with 62 in favour, 55 against, and two abstentions—on 19 July 2018 (7 Av 5778) and is largely symbolic and declarative in nature.
+The law outlines a number of roles and responsibilities by which Israel is bound in order to fulfill the purpose of serving as the Jews' nation-state.
+However, it was met with sharp backlash internationally and has been characterized as racist and undemocratic by some critics.
+After it was passed, several groups in the Jewish diaspora expressed concern that it was actively violating Israel's self-defined legal status as a "Jewish and democratic state" in exchange for adopting an exclusively Jewish identity.
+The European Union stated that the Nation-State Bill had complicated the Israeli–Palestinian peace process, while the Arab League, the Palestine Liberation Organization, the Organization of Islamic Cooperation, and the Muslim World League condemned it as a manifestation of apartheid.

-Following the passage of the law, petitions were filed with the Supreme Court of Israel challenging the constitutionality of the law.
-In January 2019, the Supreme Court announced that challenges to the constitutionality of the law would be heard by an 11-justice panel and would decide if the law, in whole or in part, violates the Basic Law: Human Dignity and Liberty, passed in 1992.
-Additionally, the hearing would also be the first time the Supreme Court addressed the question of whether it had the authority to strike down another Basic Law in whole or in part on the basis of constitutionality.
+Petitions were filed with the Supreme Court of Israel challenging the constitutionality of the law.
+In January 2019, the Supreme Court announced that such challenges would be heard by an 11-justice panel and would decide if the law, in whole or in part, violates Israel's Basic Law: Human Dignity and Liberty, which was passed by the Knesset with super-legal status in 1992.
+Additionally, the hearing would also be the first time that the Supreme Court addressed the question of whether it had the authority to strike down another Basic Law on the basis of threats to constitutionality.

-In July 2021, the Supreme Court ruled that the law was constitutional and did not negate the state’s democratic character.
-Writing the opinion for the majority, President of the Court, Esther Hayut, stated that this "basic law is but one chapter in our constitution taking shape and it does not negate Israel's character as a democratic state."
-The court's majority opinion concurred with arguments that the law merely declares the obvious — that Israel is a Jewish state — and that this does not detract from the individual rights of non-Jewish citizens, especially in light of other laws that ensure equal rights to all.
+In July 2021, the Supreme Court ruled that the law was constitutional and did not negate Israel's democratic character.
+Writing the opinion for the majority, Esther Hayut, the erstwhile President of the Supreme Court, stated that this "Basic Law is but one chapter in our constitution taking shape and it does not negate Israel's character as a democratic state."
+The court's majority opinion concurred with arguments that the law merely declares the obvious—that Israel is a Jewish state—and that this does not detract from the individual rights of non-Jewish citizens, especially in light of other laws that ensure equal rights to all.